kompeet/movie-posters-ms4/README.md

 New visitors to the website should be provided with the answers they need right away.

- - I want to view a list of products so that I can make a selection to purchase
+ - I want to view a list of products so that I can make a selection to purchase.
- - I want to be able to ask questions so that I can know more about these unique posters before making a decision
+ - I want to be able to ask questions so that I can know more about these unique posters before making a decision.
- - I want to be able to easily register for an account so that I can see and save my personal details for quicker ordering in the future
+ - I want to be able to easily register for an account so that I can see and save my personal details for quicker ordering in the future.
- - I want to be able to read the blogs and make comments
+ - I want to be able to read the blogs and make comments.

 #### Users (registered)

 Registered users of the website will be provided with additional features which non-registered users will not benefit from.

- - As a registered user, I want to be able to easily log in and out of my account so that I can access my personal information and order history
+ - As a registered user, I want to be able to easily log in and out of my account so that I can access my personal information and order history.
- - As a registered user, I want to be able to easily update my profile information so that I can update my personal details
+ - As a registered user, I want to be able to easily update my profile information so that I can update my personal details.
- - As a registered user, I want to be able to view my past orders so that I can keep track of my orders with the site
+ - As a registered user, I want to be able to view my past orders so that I can keep track of my orders with the site.
- - As a registered user, I want to be able to have my delivery details prefilled so that I can save time in entering my details
+ - As a registered user, I want to be able to have my delivery details prefilled so that I can save time in entering my details.

 #### Users (website shoppper)

 All shoppers of the website, new, returning or registered:

- - As a shopper, I want to be able to view all posters available so that I can decide which product I might like to buy
+ - As a shopper, I want to be able to view all posters available so that I can decide which product I might like to buy.
- - As a shopper, I want to be able to choose the number of products I want to order so that I can decide how many of that product I would like to order
+ - As a shopper, I want to be able to choose the number of products I want to order so that I can decide how many of that product I would like to order.
- - As a shopper, I want to be able to add a product to my cart so that I can order my chosen product
+ - As a shopper, I want to be able to add a product to my cart so that I can order my chosen product.
- - As a shopper, I want to be able to delete products from my cart so that I can update the products I would like to purchase
+ - As a shopper, I want to be able to delete products from my cart so that I can update the products I would like to purchase.
- - As a shopper, I want to be able to update the number of products in my cart so that I can order more or less of the chosen product than I had originally intended
+ - As a shopper, I want to be able to update the number of products in my cart so that I can order more or less of the chosen product than I had originally intended.
- - As a shopper, I want to be able to use a secure payment method so that I can be confident my details are secure
+ - As a shopper, I want to be able to use a secure payment method so that I can be confident my details are secure.
- - As a shopper, I want to be able to save my personal details from my order so that I can create an account and shop faster next time
+ - As a shopper, I want to be able to save my personal details from my order so that I can create an account and shop faster next time.
- - As a shopper, I want to be able to check out in a simple and easy way so that I can be confident my order has gone through with all my correct details
+ - As a shopper, I want to be able to check out in a simple and easy way so that I can be confident my order has gone through with all my correct details.
  - As a shopper, I want to be able to receive an order confirmation so that I can be sure my order has gone through.
- - As a shopper, I want to be able to learn more about movie and poster blog articles, reviews and news, so that I can decide whether I want to buy their products
+ - As a shopper, I want to be able to learn more about movie and poster blog articles, reviews and news, so that I can decide whether I want to buy their products.
- - As a shopper, I want to be able to contact the website owner so that I can ask them a question
+ - As a shopper, I want to be able to contact the website owner so that I can ask them a question.
- - As a shopper, I want to ba able to return my product
+ - As a shopper, I want to ba able to return my product.

 #### Users (site owner)

- - As the site owner, I want to be able to easily list my products to sell so that I can sell new products to my users
+ - As the site owner, I want to be able to easily list my products to sell so that I can sell new products to my users.
- - As the site owner, I want to be able to update my product listings so that I can make sure the information is correct or amendments can be made
+ - As the site owner, I want to be able to update my product listings so that I can make sure the information is correct or amendments can be made.
- - As the site owner, I want to be able to easily delete product listings so that I can remove items I no longer wish to sell
+ - As the site owner, I want to be able to easily delete product listings so that I can remove items I no longer wish to sell.
- - As the site owner, I want to be able to make it as easy as possible for users to purchase my products so that I can give them a great service, sell my products
+ - As the site owner, I want to be able to make it as easy as possible for users to purchase my products so that I can give them a great service, sell my products.
- - As the site owner, I want to be able to send auto emails to users so that I can inform them of successful registration and order confirmation
+ - As the site owner, I want to be able to send auto emails to users so that I can inform them of successful registration and order confirmation.
- - As the site owner, I want to be able to inform visitors of my articles, blogs so that I can keep users returning and buying new products
+ - As the site owner, I want to be able to inform visitors of my articles, blogs so that I can keep users returning and buying new products.
- - As the site owner, I want to be able to offer visitors free delivery based on a minimum amount ordered so that I can increase revenue and product sales via an incentive to the customer
+ - As the site owner, I want to be able to offer visitors free delivery based on a minimum amount ordered so that I can increase revenue and product sales via an incentive to the customer.
- - As a shopper, I want to be able to sort the products available on the site by category so that I can view just the products in that category
+ - As a shopper, I want to be able to sort the products available on the site by category so that I can view just the products in that category.

 ### Requirements

-- View products in a list and with detailed product information
+- View products in a list and with detailed product information.
-- Purchase the products using a secure checkout system
+- Purchase the products using a secure checkout system.
-- Create an account, view/update personal information and view previous orders
+- Create an account, view/update personal information and view previous orders.
-- Contact the business for further information and sendback product
+- Contact the business for further information and sendback product.
 - Providing blogs

 ### Expectations

-- Website is visually appealing and easy to navigate on all devices
+- Website is visually appealing and easy to navigate on all devices.
-- User can leave a comments of the blogs
+- User can leave a comments of the blogs.
-- Personal information will be stored securely
+- Personal information will be stored securely.

 ## Design Choices